 Terms of Service

-Hello and welcome to Reverent Media Inc.’s Terms of Service!
+Hello and welcome to the Reverent Media LLC. dba Good Agency Terms of Service!

-While we’re not your lawyers, we do want to say: Please read this Agreement carefully!
+While The Company is not your lawyer, it does want to say: Please read this Agreement carefully!
 It includes important information about your legal rights, and covers areas such as automatic subscription renewals, warranty disclaimers, limitations of liability, resolution of disputes by arbitration and a class action waiver.

-We’ve tried to make this Agreement fair and straightforward, but feel free to contact us at [email protected] if you have any questions or suggestions.
+The Company has tried to make this Agreement fair and straightforward, but feel free to contact The Company at email@example.com if you have any questions or suggestions.

 1. Creating an Account